 What to Do

-“How do you feel?” asked Dr. Hatch.
+“How do you feel?” asked Dr. Tuttle.
 “This is one of the most important questions I ask my patients with low blood pressure.
 Just because your numbers are a little low doesn’t mean that you are necessarily in danger.
 If you feel strong, healthy and happy, my recommendation will usually be to stay active, eat well and get plenty of sleep.
 But if you are experiencing symptoms like the ones above, it may be time to intervene.”

 In most cases, your treatments for hypotension will include simple lifestyle changes.
 To make a plan that’s right for you, schedule an appointment with a Banner Health expert.